WVURAIL/dspira/_posts/2021-08-05-RaspberryPi.md

 [Instructions from Ubuntu to install the OS on the Raspberry Pi 4](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview){:target="_blank"}

 _NOTE_: Firstly, for Ubuntu desktop a monitor and mouse and keyboard is required.
-If you do not want to access the full desktop interface of ubuntu and only interact via command line interface you can install Ubuntu Server [instruction for Ubuntu server installation here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview){:target="_blank"}.
+For command-line access without Ubuntu's desktop interface, install Ubuntu Server.
+See [instruction for Ubuntu server installation here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview){:target="_blank"}.
 Secondly, Raspberry Pi is built on an ARM based architecture  any version of Ubuntu will not work.
 The OS has to specific to the Pi.

 ### Post OS Installation actions: